Estimate Time5 min

 • The next recession is unlikely to be as severe as the last major recession, which lasted from 2007 to 2009.

-As 2023 passes the halfway mark there's plenty of uncertainty about the state of the US economy, the next moves of the Federal Reserve, the health of the banking system, jobs, and more.
-But there's one thing that Fidelity's Asset Allocation Research Team feels confident about: Another deep and damaging recession like the one that accompanied the global financial crisis from 2007 to 2009 is not lying around the corner.
+As 2024 passes the halfway mark, there's uncertainty about the state of the US economy, the next moves of the Federal Reserve, the upcoming elections, jobs, and more.
+But there's one thing that Fidelity's Asset Allocation Research Team feels confident about: Another deep and damaging recession like the one that accompanied the global financial crisis from 2007 to 2009 is not lurking around the corner.

 What's a recession and when might the next one arrive?